MagnonGames/DTile/README.md

 ## Contributing
 Feel free to contribute!
 We appreciate any kind of help, be it bug reports or pull requests!

+Planned features can be found on our trello board which you can find here: <https://trello.com/b/wjNJgZiS/dtile>.
+GitHub issues is used for bug tracking and user feature request while trello is used for more "officially" planned features.
+Feel free to leave a comment on trello or GitHub issues if you have any input.

 ### Quick-start Guide for Linux (and osx?)
 1. Set up Gulp
 2. Execute these commands: